erenokur/python-automotive-auto-lighting/README.md

 ![testpic](https://user-images.githubusercontent.com/32430029/233428914-dda3c0c9-1bb2-4469-b77d-a65492edf202.png)

 this project also has ability to show realtime response with microconroller systems.
 When open light responde microcontroller opens its leds and closes when respond was close.
+There also long light and short light option and thats visible on the microcontroller system.

 ![testpic](https://user-images.githubusercontent.com/32430029/233429867-d251e9fb-1b3c-4520-a3a2-87861acdd2ee.png)